Where to Find the Best Fried Chicken in Raleigh, N.C.

 A hot-spot in Cary for locals and visitors, Dame's “almost world famous” chicken and waffles pair world-class, comfort food combinations meant to fulfill your appetite's and heart's desire.
 Here's how it works: choose your waffle type (classic, sweet potato, vegan and more), a cut of chicken, a shmear (flavored butter that you will make you forget syrup) and final toppings (nuts, sauces and other goodies) to create the ultimate chicken and waffle dish that's screaming your name.

-Opened in 2011 by Raleigh native Sean Fowler, Mandolin takes classic Southern options up a notch (or two)—the restaurant was recently named one of the best 50 Southern restaurants in America by OpenTable.
+Opened in 2011 by Raleigh native Sean Fowler, Mandolin takes classic Southern options up a notch (or two)—the restaurant has been crowned with numerous accolades over the years, including being named one of the best 50 Southern restaurants in America by OpenTable.
 Our favorite go-to dinner menu item, the chicken and waffles, uses a buckwheat waffle and is served with braised greens, topped with a bacon and mushroom emulsion and truffle honey.
-The chicken and biscuits at brunch, served Sat. and Sun., are equally impressive.
+The chicken and biscuits at brunch (Sun., 10:30am-2:30pm) are equally impressive.

 A fried chicken-focused restaurant from James Beard Award-winning chef Ashley Christensen?
 Count us in!
 Beasley's Chicken + Honey has racked up numerous accolades since opening in 2011 in downtown Raleigh—Food & Wine named the chicken and waffles among the best in the U.S., and Garden & Gun placed the restaurant on their fried chicken bucket list.
 With a variety of different chicken dishes and delicious Southern sides, there’s something for the whole family.
 From the chicken and waffles to the hot chicken sandwich (made with the infamous Carolina Reaper pepper), you can get your fried chicken fix anyway you like!